lazpremarathna/covid-19-sl-vendor-list/README.md

 For all information regarding the data powering this site, please visit the [covid-19-sl-vendors-list repo](https://github.com/lazpremarathna/covid-19-sl-vendors-list/).

-Our data is sourced from a variety of sources, primarily Sri Lankan facebook groups like [Grocery Delivery - Info](https://www.facebook.com/groups/198483924918626/).
+Our data is sourced from a variety of sources, primarily Sri Lankan Facebook groups like [Grocery Delivery - Info](https://www.facebook.com/groups/198483924918626/).

 ## Contributing Data